Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Execution Controller allows processing and further distribution of requests from the blockchain.

+Every 5 minutes the script will check if there are any orders in the status New or Processing that contain your offer.
+If there are any, it will complete them using the resource file to access your uploaded data / solution.

 In this step you need to launch a Marketplace offer with your own data.
 You can do this entirely using Marketplace GUI or using SPCTL.